 Coach at a place where we send the bucket of questioning down into somebody’s wisdom well, to find the wisdom of doubt so that doubt can be transformed from an enemy to a friend, from something that felt like it was imprisoning us to something that frees us.
 And that gives us wisdom, gives us insights, gives us something important.

-Let’s look at the surprising roots of self doubt – the conscious spiritual understanding – to help you to free yourself of the debilitating power-robbing experience of self doubt.
+Let’s look at the surprising roots of self-doubt – the conscious spiritual understanding – to help free yourself of the debilitating power-robbing experience of self-doubt.

-You face a crossroads, you’re experiencing some kind of suffering or stress, but you can’t find your way through.
+You face a crossroads, experiencing some suffering or stress, but you can’t find your way through.

 You feel stuck.